Alvaro Morata transfer: Chelsea striker completes 18-month Atletico Madrid loan move | Goal.com

 Morata completes 18-month Atletico Madrid loan move

-Alvaro Morata has completed an 18-month long loan move from Chelsea to Atletico Madrid.
+Alvaro Morata has completed an 18-month long loan move from Chelsea to Atletico Madrid with a purchase option set for the end of that time.

 Goal revealed that the 26-year-old had reached personal terms with the Liga side last week, with the player set to accept a pay cut on his current £120,000 per week wages upon the activation of Atleti's option to purchase.